itrummer/thalamusdb/README.md

 pip install thalamusdb
 ```

-You need an OpenAI API key to use ThalamusDB.
-This key must be stored in the environment variable `OPENAI_API_KEY`.
-On Linux platforms, you can set the variable using the following command:
+ThalamusDB can use language models from various providers, including OpenAI and Google.
+Store the access key of the provider you plan to use in an environment variable.
+For instance, if using OpenAI, set the `OPENAI_API_KEY` environment variable using the following command on Linux platforms:

 ```bash
 export OPENAI_API_KEY=[Your OpenAI API Key]